InnoCampusLife/frontend/README.md

-# Frontend of Unified Information System of Annapolis University
+# Frontend of Unified Information System of Innopolis University

 Install: